-This site, like many others, uses small files called cookies to help customise your experience of our website.
+Our sites, like many others, uses small files called cookies to help customise your experience of our websites.

 What are ‘cookies’?

 ‘Cookies’ are small text files that are stored by the browser (e.g. Internet Explorer or Safari) on your computer or mobile phone.
 They allow websites to store such things as user preferences.
 You can think of cookies as providing a “memory” for the website, enabling it to recognise a user and respond appropriately.

 A visit to a page may generate the following types of cookie:

 Site performance cookies

 This type of cookie remembers your preferences for tools found on the sites, so you don’t have to reset them each time you visit.
 Examples include:

 Every time a user visits our website, web analytics software provided by a third party generates an anonymous analytics cookie.

 These cookies can tell us whether or not you have visited the site before, whether your browser has these cookies, and if you don’t, we generate new ones.
 This allows us to track how many individual unique users we have, and how often they visit the site.